miclf/methuselah/README.md

 $data = $scraper->setOptions($options)->scrape();
 ```

-Here is a fully working and more verbose example:
+Here is a fully working and more verbose example, using an optional IoC container:

 ```php
 // Require the Composer autoloader.